yoshixi/yoshixi-blog/src/contents/en/the-state-of-2022.md

 ![](/assets/images/contents/2022-12-31-computer_girl.png)

+Why I joined MODE?
 I was attracted for the following reasons especially.

 - I wanted to make an application other than a basic web application.
 To do that, I wanted to join a developer org using a programming language other than Ruby.
 - I wanted to join a national company like uses English.
 I thought that such an environment would make me excited from perspectives other than software development.